utshomax/postman-docs/src/pages/docs/introduction/overview.md

 Postman generates reports that enable you to visualize data for how your team uses Postman.
 These reports give you insights into the state of your APIs, including tests, documentation, and monitoring coverage.
 They also enable you to track performance and SLA adherence.

-To learn more about how to use reports, see [reports overview](/docs/reports/reports-overview/).
+To learn more about how to use reports, see the [Reports overview](/docs/reports/reports-overview/).

 ## Developer resources